 Testing for Accessibility

-When testing for accessibility, it's important to include a wide variety of users with various disabilities, test various assistive technologies, and include a combination of manual testing (for example, with the keyboard) and automated testing using scripts or browser add-ons to verify compliance of the HTML code.
+When testing for accessibility, it's important to include a wide variety of users with various disabilities, test various assistive technologies, and include a combination of manual testing (for example, with the keyboard) and automated testing using scripts or browser add-ons to verify the HTML code.
 Various web resources and books are available outside of Oracle to help you develop your testing plan.

-In addition, the HTML code that is generated for users who enable accessibility features is different from the HTML code that is generated for users who do not enable the accessibility features.
+In addition, the HTML code that is generated for users who enable accessibility layout features is different from the HTML code that is generated for users who do not enable the features.
 Therefore, you must test for accessibility in all of the available accessibility modes:

 If possible, test with users who are familiar with how the assistive technology works.